fernandopalafox/fernandopalafox.github.io/content/writing/summer.md

 I wrote a lot about this moment, maybe one day I'll share it on here.

 I also spent quite a bit of time making friends with my fear of failure.
-A common theme the past year has been making an effort to leave my local bubble and exposing myself to the most talented people in my field.
+A common theme the past year has been making an effort to leave my local bubble and expose myself to the most talented people in my field.
 This initially led to a ton of heartbreak as I found out just how much of my identity and self-worth was wrapped up around feeling like the smartest person in the room.
 Once I got past that though, I found myself doing some really interesting, but hard things, where failing at some point was inevitable.
 Who would've thought a PhD in robotics and AI is hard?